Registered Clinical Counselling

 Every RCC member is accountable for ethical practices under our standards of practice and code of ethics, and every member must have a clean criminal record check.
 This offers peace of mind for members of the public looking to feel secure when they enter into a professional counselling relationship.

-Meet Our Registered Clinical Counsellor
+Meet Our Registered Clinical Counsellors

 Heidi